FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

     ``` <!-- TODO double-check -->

 This example shows a declarative approach to object instantiation:
-any quantity / subsection listed under a section in the schema can be directly passed to the constructor.
+any quantity/subsection listed under a section in the schema can be directly passed to the constructor.
 Or course, the existence of section may be contingent on one and another.

 If no `finalpos` are extracted &mdashmaybe due to a premature termination&mdash neither should `model_system` be populated.